 Reasons NOT to Move Near the Amish

-So you’re thinking of moving to quaint Lancaster County, PA?
-It’s probably because you love the smell of horse feces and men with beards and also because you make bad decisions.
+All this talk of the Amish might spark your interest to consider moving to quaint Lancaster County, PA.
+If so, it’s probably because you love the smell of horse feces and men with beards and also because you make bad decisions.
 We’re talking about the Amish version of Compton up in here.

 These simple people live in tight communities all over America but primarily in Indiana, Ohio and Pennsylvania.
 They don’t use cars or electricity or any of the worldly things you and we here at Gunaxin enjoy.
 Also, they’re super into religion and hating things that are fun.
 But if that didn’t dissuade you from trying to join their ranks, maybe this will…